Trauma-Informed Online Teaching Strategies: Girls and Women in Afghanistan

 Institute For English Literacy (IEL)

-I was born and raised in Germany and have had the opportunity to live and work in Brazil, Portugal, Angola, Namibia, and the U.S. My passion for culture and social justice led me to found the Institute for English Literacy (IEL) in 2021, shortly after the Taliban banned education for Afghan women.
-Through IEL’s trauma-informed online school, my team of 17 Afghan teachers and I provide English and computer skills to about 500 Afghan women each year.
+Born and raised in Germany I've had the opportunity to live and work in Brazil, Portugal, Angola, Namibia, and the U.S. Driven by my passion for culture and social justice, I founded the Institute for English Literacy (IEL) in 2020.
+Shortly after the Taliban banned education for Afghan women, we launched our online school in Afghanistan.
+Through IEL’s trauma-informed approach, our team of 17 Afghan teachers we provide English and computer skills to approximately 500 Afghan women yearly.

 Olga Evans